-The Potrerillos property is located approximately 8 km due east of Barrick Gold's Veladero deposit and shares many geologic similarities with both Veladero and nearby Pascua-Lama.
+The Potrerillos property is located approximately 8 km due east of Barrick Gold's Veladero deposit, covering an area of 3,999 ha and shares many geologic similarities with both Veladero and nearby Pascua-Lama.
 Previous exploration campaigns were carried out on behalf of Golden Arrow's precursor company during 1999, 2000, and 2001.
 These resulted in the delineation of three significant target areas: Fabiana, Narelle and Panorama.
 Most work was focused on Fabiana and a short RC drill program was carried out on the Fabiana Zone in 2001 with no significant results.
 A data review and field visit to these properties was carried out in late 2008.
 No work was carried out during 2009.